faisal212/micro-app-docs/README.no-code.md

 ## Execution Safeguards

 ### Concurrent execution prevention
-- Each app execution must acquire an execution lock.
+- Each app execution will acquire an execution lock.
 - If locked, a new run is skipped to prevent overlapping execution.
-- Locks must expire to avoid stale lock deadlocks.
+- Locks will expire to avoid stale lock deadlocks.

 ### Limits enforcement (how the system stays stable)